Alfresco/acs-deployment/docs/helm/eks-deployment.md

 In a few minutes, each pod should be in `Running` in the `Status` column and showing `1/1` in the `Ready` column.

-If it doesn't happen, you can first describe the pod not in Running state yet and look for the events section at the end:
+If it doesn't happen, you can first describe the pod not in the Running state yet and look for the events section at the end:

 ```sh
 kubectl describe pod acs-alfresco-repository-???-??? -n alfresco
 ```

-If the pod is in running state but can't achieve the `1/1` Ready before the readiness probe fails as many times the readiness threshold allows, you should take a look at the logs with:
+If the pod is in the running state but can't achieve the `1/1` Ready before the readiness probe fails as many times the readiness threshold allows, you should take a look at the logs with: